Trident Society

 The Trident Society, also known as TS, is a collegiate secret society at Duke University in Durham, North Carolina.
-It is considered the most secretive and prestigious of the societies at Duke University.

 History

 The Trident Society is a secret society at Duke University.
 While its origins are largely unknown, it is believed to have been founded as an all-male organization in the early 1930s, forming during the dissolutions of the Red Friars and the White Duchy student societies.
 The Trident Society is considered the most secretive and prestigious of the societies at Duke University.

 Membership in the society is strictly secret.
 A November 2007 edition of Rival Magazine explained the group's philosophy.
 According to a "cryptic letter sealed with wax," the society is "rooted in ideals that stretch back to the university's founding."
 The letter continued: "Our founders recognized that similar institutions existed at other top universities (Skull and Bones at Yale, The Sevens at the University of Virginia, Quill and Dagger at Cornell) and saw a void to fill at Duke."
 As such, on-campus members are not typically public about their membership in the society.